Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 09.07.09 UTC
+- WIB: Minggu, 21 September 2025 10.41.53 UTC
-- WITA: Minggu, 21 September 2025 10.07.09 UTC
+- WITA: Minggu, 21 September 2025 11.41.53 UTC
-- WIT: Minggu, 21 September 2025 11.07.09 UTC
+- WIT: Minggu, 21 September 2025 12.41.53 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational